imagej/imagej.github.io/_pages/licensing/index.md

 ### Applying these licenses

-If you are writing open source code and aren't sure how to license it, you can use this page to get a feel for how other ImageJ software layers are licensed, and thus what might be appropriate for your project.
+If you are writing open source code and aren't sure how to license it, you can use this page to get a feel for how other software layers are licensed, and thus what might be appropriate for your project.
 You can follow [general tutorials](http://opensource.org/faq#apply-license) on applying open source licenses, or use the fantastic [choosealicense.com](http://choosealicense.com/licenses/) to guide your choice (which also includes *How to apply this license* instructions for each license).